fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 #### Exercise 12.10:

-**TODO**

-When coding you most likely end up to the situation when everything is fucked up.

-Use `docker exec` and execute `redis-cli` in the redis container.
-Ensure that
-- you see the counter value that the application is increasing
-- change the counter value and ensure that the change is visible in application
+Like we did with mongo we can do with redis.
+Use redis command-line interface to edit the value in the database.

+The command to open the redis cli is "redis-cli".

+You can find the key you used with _[KEYS *](https://redis.io/commands/keys)_

+And set the value with _[SET](https://redis.io/commands/set)_, giving it the key and then the value

+And finally set the value of the counter to 9001.

+Make sure that the new value works by using your application.
+Refresh the application and see that it has the new number, and the redis cli shows new number when asking with _[GET](https://redis.io/commands/get)_, giving it the key

 </div>